giuliapezzutti/boat-detection/README.md

 ## Project Structure

 - Data folder can include the data used for the analysis.
 It is not necessary since the input folders path are passed as input.
+For simplicity, the test set have been provided.
 - Include folder contains the .h files related to the implemented c++ code.
 - Model folder includes the .pb file where the trained neural network has been saved.
 - Src folder contains all the implemented c++ code.
 In particular: